igorti/solvi-docs/source/index.html.md

   }
 ```

-This endpoint registers new user.
-If successful, the response will return `user_id` that you would use later to generate user-specific tokens
+This endpoint registers a new user.
+If successful, the response will return `user_id` that you would use later to generate user-specific tokens.

 ### HTTP Request